AIA, LEED AP BD+C

 – Simon Sinek

 In addition to these project-based efforts, Niki is a member of Mahlum’s executive team and helps craft on-going efforts to progress the firm.
-Niki received the 2009 Marketer of the Year Award from SMPS Oregon.
+Niki has also been the recipient of the Marketer of the Year Award from SMPS Oregon.

 Niki has a Bachelor of Science in Merchandising Management from Oregon State University.